U.S. Route 202 in New York: Westchester County

 At the club's northeast corner, it turns left, as Primrose Street, the road ahead, continues as NY 139.
 After a mile, it turns right onto Mill Street, which becomes Somers Road shortly afterwards and curves to the south.
 At Brick Hill Road, it turns to a more northeast heading again, then east.
 This takes it into the center of town, where NY 100, Westchester's long north–south road, comes to its northern end just opposite the Elephant Hotel, Somers' town hall and a National Historic Landmark due to its role as the birthplace of the American circus.

-Now Somerstown Road, the highway resumes a due-northeast heading to where NY 116 forks off to the east towards Titicus Reservoir.
-After this split, US 202 is now North Somerstown Road, headed northeast through generally wooded areas almost 2 mi to the Croton River, where it enters a new town, North Salem.
+Now called Somerstown Turnpike, the highway resumes a due-northeast heading to where NY 116 forks off to the east towards Titicus Reservoir.
+After this split, US 202 heads northeast through generally wooded areas almost 2 mi to the Croton River, where it enters a new town, North Salem.
 Here it forms its first concurrency in 7 mi, joining with NY 22, the long north–south route along New York's eastern boundary, just north of the hamlet of Croton Falls.
 After crossing under the Harlem Line of the Metro-North Railroad, the two roads enter Putnam County.

 Putnam County

 Routes 202 and 22 parallel the river and the railroad through similarly wooded country due northeast for the next 2 mi, with no intersections.
 The spillway of the lower section of East Branch Reservoir appears on the left, and then the road follows the reservoir in the same direction to the eastern outskirts of the village of Brewster.
 Here US 6 returns and gives US 202 its fourth three-way concurrency.
 Routes 6, 22 and 202 climb a small rise, cross under the Beacon Line and Maybrook Trailway and then pass through a developed area immediately south of the high quarter-mile bridge I-84 takes over the road and the river.

 Just afterwards, the three routes turn right.
 The three-way overlap ends very soon afterwards at the next traffic light, where NY 22 turns left to pick up northbound traffic from I-684, which ends at the nearby junction with its parent route.
 The ramps to I-84 and I-684 also leave here.

-The road ahead bends south and then east, a four-lane divided road making use of the thin land between I-84 and the northern section of East Branch.
+The road ahead bends south and then east, as a four-lane arterial road making use of the thin land between I-84 and the northern section of East Branch.
 There is one flashing yellow light, at the northern terminus of NY 121, and then 2 mi later, still next to the interstate, US 6 and US 202 cross into Danbury, Connecticut alongside it just before the Saw Mill Road exit.